-We think of the boundary of D as subdivided into edges and labeled according to the word w, such that the label on an oriented edge in this subdivision agrees with the label on the co-oriented arc of \mathcal{A} meeting this edge.
-In this way, each arc of \mathcal{A} corresponds to two letters of wwhich are represented by oriented edges on the boundary of Δ .
+We think of the boundary of D as subdivided into edges and labeled according to the word w, with edges oriented consistently with ∂D if that edge is labeled by an element of $V(\Gamma)$, and oppositely oriented otherwise, so that the label on an oriented edge in this subdivision agrees with the label on the co-oriented arc of \mathcal{A} meeting this edge.
+In this way, each arc of \mathcal{A} corresponds to two letters of w which are represented by oriented edges on the boundary of Δ .